The Best Workout Routine for Skinny Beginners

 Hypertrophy Training

 Hypertrophy training means training for muscle growth.
-Bodybuilders do hypertrophy training when they’re bulking up, building bigger muscles.
+Bodybuilders do hypertrophy training when they’re bulking up.
 Powerlifters do hypertrophy training when they’re trying to get bigger and stronger.
 Marco’s specialty was helping top athletes use hypertrophy training to improve their athletic performance.

 Here are the hypertrophy training principles that will help you build more muscle: